-- A. An Administrator may elect to contribute up to \$5,000 annual maximum per household (\$2,500 if the Administrator is married and files taxes separately from the Administrator's spouse) of pre-tax dollars to pay for eligible dependent day care expenses. - B. There is a 60-day waiting period for newly hired Administrators.
+- A. An Administrator may elect to contribute up to \$5,000 annual maximum per household (\$2,500 if the Administrator is married and files taxes separately from the Administrator's spouse) of pre-tax dollars to pay for eligible dependent day care expenses. - B. Newly hired Administrators are eligible the first of the month following their date of hire.